|Photos||Video & Audio||Blogs||Statistics||Archive||Fantasy||Mobile|

 A new nadir for a desperate West Indies side - their lowest Test score until it was eclipsed in 2004.
 Glenn McGrath and Jason Gillespie bowled unchanged in Trinidad to skittle them for a miserable 51, giving Australia victory by the little matter of 312 runs.
 Between 1963 and 1969, West Indies were only once bowled out in double figures; this was the first of five times it happened in 18 months, including twice against England, at Lord's and Headingley in 2000.
 After this one, an Aussie whitewash looked a banker.
 Enter Brian Lara, who hit centuries of jaw-dropping brilliance in each of the remaining three Tests to give West Indies a share of a classic series.

 A legend is born.
 Jonty Rhodes was quickly earning a reputation as a top-notch fielder, but on this day he confirmed his status among the world's best, and most spectacular, with a flying run-out of Inzamam-ul-Haq in the World Cup match in Brisbane.
 As Inzamam lumbered towards safety Rhodes charged in from point and dived full-length with ball in hand to shatter the stumps.
-It turned the game, and with Pakistan losing again - they'd beaten only Zimbabwe in their first five games - Imran's tigers were boxed firmly into a corner.
+It turned the game, and with Pakistan losing again - they had beaten only Zimbabwe in their first five games - Imran's tigers were boxed firmly into a corner.

 On the same day, in the same tournament, the last game of the late, great Malcolm Marshall's international career.
 Though he was only 33, Macko's star was fading by now, and after four wickets in 10 games, the match against New Zealand in Auckland was his last.
 New Zealand won it comfortably, with Mark Greatbatch launching one of his trademark assaults.